zpm-zsh/figures/README.md

-This symbols taken from [figures](https://github.com/sindresorhus/figures), but their names changet to CONSTANT_CASE
+This symbols taken from [figures](https://github.com/sindresorhus/figures), but their names changed to CONSTANT_CASE

 ### 🏠 [Homepage](https://github.com/zpm-zsh/figures)